 Many people are usually apprehensive about root canals, often associating the same with severe pain and discomfort.
 At Wynnewood Dental Arts, we combine advanced dental technology and our dentist’s extensive expertise to guarantee painless root canal treatments.

 Root canal therapy puts an end to dental pain and tooth sensitivity and also restores tooth function.
 As a dental practice, we advise our patients to continue to observe proper dental care after root canal therapy.
-That is, you should brush and floss as recommended and schedule regular dental exams with our dentist near you.
+That is, you should brush and floss as recommended and schedule regular dental exams with our dentist.
 This way, our dentist can provide ongoing professional advice and support to prevent future dental problems.